brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 cout << "Hello World!";
 {% endhighlight%}

 But hopefully it was worth it.
 I learned so much from asking this question and delving into this topic, even learning a tiny bit of assembly, a bit about electronics and computers along the way.
 Some might say this is a pointless exercise, why reinvent the wheel?
 But I found it fun and I was just curious to know how an operating systems starts executing code.
-I did find that I have a better understanding how user-space programs work as well, and I scratch my head a bit less when reading about C++ features that aren't really about algorithm logic, but have more to do with how the code compiles internally.
+I do find that I have a better understanding how user-space programs work, and I scratch my head a bit less when reading about C++ features that aren't related to algorithm logic, but have more to do with how the code compiles internally.

 C/C++ and systems languages in general have a range of features that can only be understood from the bottom up.
 For example when declaring the calling convention of a function.
 Whatever algorithm the function implements will work the exact same way, but the underlying machine code will be different.
 Or another example, move semantics in C++.
 It's hard to understand this concepts without a bit of low-level diving, and I hope that this exercise got you a bit more curious about how things work under the hood.